PriyathamRaj/Poker50/README.md

 #### Hand Strength Logic:
 The engine recognizes all ten standard poker hand ranks.
 To break ties, it uses lexicographical comparison of rank tuplesâcomparing the rank of the pattern first, then the primary winning card values, then the kickers (remaining high cards).

-Rank	Hand Type	    Description
-10	    Royal Flush     A, K, Q, J, T of the same suit.
+10: Royal Flush (A, K, Q, J, T of the same suit)

-9	    Straight Flush	Five cards in a row of the same suit.
+9: Straight Flush (Five cards in a row of the same suit)

-8	    Four of a Kind	Four cards of the same rank.
+8: Four of a Kind	(Four cards of the same rank)

-7	    Full House	    Three of a kind plus a pair.
+7: Full House (Three of a kind plus a pair)

-6	    Flush	        Any five cards of the same suit.
+6: Flush (Any five cards of the same suit)

-5	    Straight	    Five cards in a numerical sequence.
+5: Straight (Five cards in a numerical sequence)

-4	    Three of a Kind	Three cards of the same rank.
+4: Three of a Kind (Three cards of the same rank)

-3	    Two Pairs	    Two different pairs in one hand.
+3: Two Pairs (Two different pairs in one hand)

-2	    One Pair	    Two cards of the same rank.
+2: One Pair (Two cards of the same rank)

-1	    High Card	    The highest single card held.
+1: High Card (The highest single card held)